 |---|---|---|

-| Neapolitan Cheese Pizza | Yes | No |
+| Neapolitan Cheese Pizza | Yes | No (dairy) |

-| 3 Cheese Pizza | Yes | No |
+| 3 Cheese Pizza | Yes | No (dairy) |

-| Mac & Cheese Pizza | Yes | No |
+| Mac and Cheese Pizza | Yes | No (dairy) |

-| Spinach & Cheese Stuffed Pizza | Yes | No |
+| Spinach and Cheese Stuffed Pizza | Yes | No (dairy) |

-| Build Your Own Pizza (vegetable toppings) | Yes | Possibly (no cheese, confirm dough) |
+| Build Your Own Pizza (mushrooms, peppers, onions, black olives) | Yes | Possibly (no cheese, confirm dough) |

-| Veggie Stromboli | Yes | No |
+| Veggie Stromboli | Yes | No (cheese) |

-| Spinach Stromboli | Yes | No |
+| Spinach Stromboli | Yes | No (cheese) |

-| Spinach & Cheese Stromboli | Yes | No |
+| Spinach and Cheese Stromboli | Yes | No (cheese) |

-| Baked Ziti | Yes | No |
+| Baked Ziti | Yes | No (cheese) |

-| Spaghetti with Marinara/Tomato Sauce | Yes | Likely (confirm pasta) |
+| Spaghetti with Marinara / Tomato Sauce | Yes | Likely (confirm pasta) |

-| Macaroni & Cheese | Yes | No |
+| Macaroni and Cheese | Yes | No (dairy) |

-| Garden Salad | Yes | Yes (no cheese/croutons; vegan dressing) |
+| Garden Salad | Yes | Yes (no cheese or croutons, vegan dressing) |

-| Caesar Salad | Varies (anchovy in dressing) | No |
+| Caesar Salad | Check (anchovy in dressing) | No |

-| Garlic Rolls / Knots | Yes | Varies (often have butter) |
+| Garlic Rolls / Knots | Yes | Check (often have butter) |

 | Roasted Potatoes | Yes | Likely (confirm no butter) |